aubreyrjones/lemon-py/README.md

 A number of seemingly-weird decisions in the C++ widgetry are the result of adapting to the Lemon grammar action environment.
-Critically, Lemon puts the token type and the type of every production rule into a single giant C `union`.
+Critically, Lemon puts the token type and the type of every nonterminal rule into a single giant C `union`.
 This means they must be trivial types, which eliminates the direct use of smart pointers or containers to manage memory within grammar actions.
 Instead, the lemon-py `_parser_impl::Parser` object